pachyderm/docs/content/latest/how-tos/basic-data-operations/sql-ingest.md

 SQL Ingest is an [experimental feature](../../../reference/supported-releases/#experimental).
 {{%/notice%}}

-You can inject database content, collected by your data warehouse, by pulling the result of a given query into Pachyderm and saving it as a CSV or JSON file.
+You can inject database content, collected by your data warehouse, by pulling the result of a given query into MLDM and saving it as a CSV or JSON file.

 ## Before You Start